FIRST AID ONLINE

 [This is the end of the online first aid segment about chemical burns.]

-BURNS-FIRE, SCALDS (SCALDINS) by First Aid Online
+BURN FIRST AID - FIRE, SCALDS (SCALDINS) by First Aid Online

 What to look for: